Why this course?

 Fees & funding

-Please contact us for more information about fees for 2017/18.
+Please contact us for more information about the fees for this course.

 How can I fund my course?